 According to the WHO, SARS-CoV-2 has spread to over 150 countries with over 460,000 confirmed cases and over 20,000 deaths as of 27th March 2020.
 Based on treatment, the market is segmented into disease treatment drugs and preventive vaccines.
 Antiviral for disease treatment and symptom relief segment includes off label drugs and pipeline drugs.
 Geographically, the market has been divided into North America, Europe, Latin America (LATAM), Asia Pacific, and Middle East & Africa (MEA).

 Currently, there are no drugs approved by the U.S. FDA or EU for the treatment of coronavirus disease.
 However, the only antiviral drug approved in China is Favilavir, developed by Zhejiang Hisun Pharmaceutical.
 Favilavir was approved by the National Medical Products Administration of China on 18th February 2020.
 According to China’s Ministry of Science and Technology, favilavir is one of three drugs which demonstrated encouraging profile for blocking coronavirus in early clinical trials.
-The other two drugs are Gilead Sciences, remdesivir, and anti-malarial drug, chloroquine are also having promising results.
+The other two drugs are Gilead Sciences, remdesivir, and anti-malarial drug, chloroquine is also having promising results.
 1M doses of Chloroquine from Bayer & 30M doses of hydroxycholroquine from Novartis received emergency use authorization for the treatment of Covid-19 by the U.S. FDA.

 In addition, the China International Exchange and Promotive Association for Medical and Health Care (CPAM) also recommends the use of lopinavir; ritonavir in combination with nebulized alfa-interferon for the treatment of SARS-CoV-2.